 Shape dough into a ball and wrap in plastic.
 Allow it to rest at room temperature for 30 minutes.

 After the rest period, roll out dough with a pasta machine or a rolling pin to desired thickness.
+This will require a few trips through your pasta roller, making the dough thinner with each pass.

 Now here is where I got sooooo very lucky!
 My mother loaned me her pasta chitarra, which is a beautiful instrument for making pasta like spaghetti and linguini.
 You simply lay the rolled pasta dough on the top of the strings and use a rolling pin to press it through the wire strings.